University of La Verne: College of Law

 The University of La Verne College of Law was founded in 1970 and is currently located in Ontario, California.
-In February 2006, the College of Law was provisionally accredited by the American Bar Association (ABA), allowing students to take the bar exam and become practicing attorneys in any U.S. jurisdiction.
+In February 2006, the college was provisionally accredited by the American Bar Association (ABA), allowing students to take the bar exam and become practicing attorneys in any U.S. jurisdiction.
 In June 2011, the ABA denied the College full ABA accreditation.
-On August 29, 2011, the College announced it received accreditation from the Committee of Bar Examiners of the State Bar of California.
+On August 29, 2011, the college announced it received accreditation from the Committee of Bar Examiners of the State Bar of California.
 In March 2012, the ABA again granted provisional approval.
 On March 14, 2016, the ABA granted full accreditation.
 Of the La Verne graduates who took the California bar exam for the first time in July 2016, 31% passed, vs. a statewide average of 62%.
-In November 2019, the College of law's board of trustees voted to change from an ABA accredited school to a California Bar accredited school, which decision was influenced in part by the ABA’s introduction of tougher accreditation standards in May 2019, which shortened the timeframe schools had to ensure a 75-percent bar pass rate from five to two years.
+In November 2019, the university's board of trustees voted to change from an ABA-accredited school to a California Bar-accredited school, a decision that was influenced in part by the ABA's introduction of tougher accreditation standards in May 2019 which shortened the timeframe schools had to ensure a 75-percent bar pass rate from five to two years.